cloudmesh/classes/docs/source/lesson/collaboration/git.rst

 In order to use GitHub you will need (detailed below):

 * a GitHub account
-* to form a group with other students
+* to form a group with other students (by Week 10)
 * a FutureSystems account (see `Getting a FutureSystems account`_)
 * an SSH key